Kevin Paredes: Wolfsburg

-On January 28, 2022, Paredes signed with VfL Wolfsburg of the German Bundesliga, becoming the fourth homegrown player from D.C.
+On January 28, 2022, Paredes signed with German club VfL Wolfsburg of the Bundesliga, becoming the fourth homegrown player from D.C.
 United to transfer to Europe.
 The transfer fee was reported to be around $7.35 million.

 On April 9, Paredes made his debut for Wolfsburg against Arminia Bielefeld.
 He scored his first Bundesliga goal for Wolfsburg on January 28, 2023, as a substitute in a 2–1 loss to Werder Bremen.

 In August 2024, Paredes suffered a broken foot during preseason training causing him to miss much of the season and only making two appearances during the year.
 He underwent surgery on his foot during the summer of 2025, after reaggravating the injury, causing him to miss the first couple months of the 2025–26 season.

+FC Utrecht

+On June 24, 2026, Paredes signed a contract with Utrecht in the Netherlands for one season, with an option to extend for two more seasons.

 International career

 In August 2023, Paredes received his first call-up to the United States senior national team by head coach Gregg Berhalter, for two friendly matches against Uzbekistan and Oman.

 After having made his Olympic debut in games against France and New Zealand, on July 30, 2024, Paredes scored two goals against Guinea, in a game which sent the US U-23's to the knockout round of the Paris Olympics.